Supreme Court allows evictions to resume during pandemic

 The administration has called on state and local officials to “move more aggressively” in distributing rental assistance funds and urged state and local courts to issue their own moratoriums to “discourage eviction filings” until landlords and tenants have sought the funds.

-A handful of states, including Washington, have put in place their own temporary bans on evictions.
+A handful of states, including California, Maryland and New Jersey, have put in place their own temporary bans on evictions.
 In a separate order earlier this month, the high court ended some protections for New York residents who had fallen behind on their rents during the pandemic.

-Washington residents, however, still have some protections with Gov. Jay Inslee’s bridge program through at least Sept.
-30. The bridge program is intended to transition the state toward new housing stability programs passed by the Legislature this year.
-As many local jurisdictions work to process rental applications, evictions in the state likely won’t start right away.

 The high court hinted strongly in late June that it would take this path if asked again to intervene.
 At that time, the court allowed an earlier pause on evictions to continue through the end of July.